CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/manually-remove.md

 Sometimes a component will fail to install correctly for a variety of reasons such as a server timeout, insufficient resources or a permissions issue just to name a few.
 Another scenario is that the system does not completely remove all the related component data while uninstalling.
 In cases such as these you can do it manually with the following steps.

 ### <a name="database-records"></a>Database Records
-To manually remove all references to component in the database a series of SQl quries can be executed using a tool such as phpMyAdmin.
-Before doing this, it's important that you are familar with the basic principals and commands of SQL.
+To manually remove all references to component in the database a series of SQl queries can be executed using a tool such as phpMyAdmin.
+Before doing this, it's important that you are familiar with the basic principals and commands of SQL.

-<div class="uk-alert">Note: Change the #__ to your current Joomla database prefix, e.g. #__extensions to jos_extensions</div>
+<div class="uk-alert">Note: Change the <em>#__</em> to your current Joomla database prefix, e.g. #__extensions to jos_extensions</div>

 #### <a name="db-example"></a>Example

  Here is an example for removing the database records related to the CoalaWeb Traffic component.

-    -- Experinced databse users only
+    -- Experienced database users only
-    -- Run these queries in database editor such phpMyAdmin
+    -- Run these queries in a database editor such phpMyAdmin

-    -- Manual removal of CoalaWeb Traffic component from Joomla database -- Change the #__ to your current Joomla database prefix
+    -- Manual removal of CoalaWeb Traffic component from a Joomla database -- Change the #__ to your current Joomla database prefix

     DELETE FROM `#__schemas` WHERE `extension_id` = (SELECT `extension_id` FROM `#__extensions` WHERE `type` = 'component' AND `name` = 'com_coalawebtraffic');